neuland-ingolstadt/neuland.app-native/docs/en/app/download.md

 The app is not available for Windows and Linux.

-We recommend using the web version of Neuland App on your device.
-You can access the web version at [neuland.app](https://neuland.app).
+We recommend using the web version of the app on your device.
+See [Web Version](#web-version).

+## Web Version

+You can use the web version of Neuland Next on any device with a modern web browser.
+It can be accessed at [neuland.app](https://neuland.app).

+Note that the web version does not support all features of the native app.
+For the best experience, we recommend using the native app on your device.